Fashion supply chain logistics for apparel shipping

 For small orders.
 At small volumes, the economics of managing your own freight and customs don't favor FOB.
 Small LCL shipments have high per-unit freight costs and minimum broker fees that erode any savings.

 When cash flow predictability matters.
 DDP gives you a precise landed cost per unit before you place the order.
-FOB means your total cost isn't fully known until the goods clear customs — and variables like duty rates, exchange rate movements, and freight fluctuations can surprise you.
+FOB means your total cost isn't fully known until the goods clear customs.
+And variables like duty rates, exchange rate movements, and freight fluctuations can surprise you.

 When your manufacturer handles it well.
 Some manufacturers are excellent logistics partners — they use reliable carriers, they manage customs documentation meticulously, and their DDP pricing is genuinely competitive.
 When that's the case, the convenience of DDP is a real advantage.